Reading time: 4 min.

 There is some evidence that alcohol may be linked to certain hair loss conditions.
 One study shows that drinking four or more alcoholic drinks is associated with higher rates of temple hair loss, while abstaining from alcohol altogether has been linked with greater crown hair loss [1].

-Another study found that excessive alcohol consumption and smoking can make you appear older than you look — but found no link between alcohol and male pattern baldness specifically [2].
-A later study shows that there may also be a link between high alcohol consumption and alopecia areata [3].
+Another study found that excessive alcohol consumption and smoking can make you appear older than you look.
+However, there was no found link between alcohol use and male pattern baldness specifically [2].
+A later study shows that there may also be a link between heavy alcohol consumption and alopecia areata [3].

-However, just because the amount of studies that prove a direct correlation is limited, it doesn’t mean that excessive drinking can’t contribute to hair loss through the other effects it has on your body.
+However, just because the amount of studies that prove a direct correlation between alcohol and hair loss is limited, it doesn’t mean that excessive alcohol consumption can’t contribute to hair loss through the other effects it has on your body and overall health.

 Effects of alcohol on the body